Rosie Pope

-Rosie Pope (born January 1, 1980) is a British American entrepreneur and businesswoman.
+Rosie Pope (born January 1, 1980) is a British-born American entrepreneur.
 She was born in 1980 in London, England.
 She founded the Rosie Pope Maternity clothing store and lifestyle brand, as well as MomPrep parent education service, to cater to well-to-do expecting parents.
 She is best known for her Bravo reality show, Pregnant in Heels, which showed Pope doing everything from helping expectant mothers choose a maternity wardrobe, to teaching them about making their home safe for children, to resolving conflicts with a spouse over child-rearing.